memphis-cs/skills-test-2019-fall/README.md

 ![A screen shot of a webpage](./s08b_fig02.png)

-Although the form appears to be complete with respect to the `BattleshipShot` model class, if you were to submit changes via the form, the changes would not actually be processed, and the app would simply take you back to the original `index` page.
+Although the form appears to be complete with respect to the `RpgCharacter` model class, if you were to submit changes via the form, the changes would not actually be processed, and the app would simply take you back to the original `index` page.

 Similarly, clicking the `🗑` link next to a record has no effect.